Sturmflut/ubuntu-html5-webview-template/README.md

 Put your HTML5 app in www/

-Modify the app.desktop and manifest.json to set your app name, version, etc.
+Modify the app.desktop, app.qml and manifest.json to set your app name, version, etc. If you need local storage, pay attenttion to the "path" property in app.qml!

 Options for building: